versioneye/veye/README.md

 ### Github

-These command has many subcommands to work with your Github repositories.
+`Github` command includes subcommands to manage your Github repositories on VersionEye.

 All subcommands expect that you had already connected your Github with your VersionEye account.
 Otherwise you'll get plain exception message.

 ##### Sync

-Updates your Github data - this api tries to be lazy: it pulls updates only if there's no repositories or Github shows there's any changes.
-But you can use `--force` switch to re-import all date regardless there's any changes on your repositories.
+Updates your Github data - this api's resource tries to be lazy: it pulls updates only if there's no cached repositories or Github shows there's any changes on your repositories.
+But you can use `--force` switch to re-import all data regardless there's any changes on your repositories.
 Beware this command can takes time.

 ```
  $> veye github sync